 The audiologist will:

-Discuss and agree the best options available to help you.
-This may include hearing aid prescription.
+discuss and agree the best options available to help you.
+This may include a hearing aid prescription.

 Please complete the following and bring along to your first appointment.

-Have you experienced persistent pain affecting either ear? (defined as earache lasting more than 7 days in the past 90 days before appointment)
+Have you experienced persistent pain affecting either ear?
+(This is defined as earache lasting more than 7 days in the past 90 days before appointment.)

-Have you experienced a history of discharge other than wax from either ear within the last 90 days?
+Have you experienced discharge other than wax from either ear within the last 90 days?

-Have you experienced sudden loss or sudden deterioration of hearing? (sudden = within 1 week)
+Have you experienced sudden loss or sudden deterioration of hearing?
+(Sudden means within 1 week.)

-Have you experienced rapid loss or rapid deterioration of hearing? (rapid = 90 days or less)
+Have you experienced rapid loss or rapid deterioration of hearing?
+(Rapid means over 90 days or less.)

 Have you experienced fluctuating hearing loss, other than associated with colds?